Last updated on January 19th, 2021

 What kind of food can you find here?
 The menu offers Ukrainian dishes, Italian (such as risotto and pasta,) burgers, pasta, lots of variations of meat and fish entrees, and steaks.
 Also, a good assortment of desserts, teas, coffee, juices, and cocktails.

 Price range: prices start from $5 for appetizers and soups.
-Average price for an entree is between $8-$12.
+The average price for an entree is between $8-$12.
 A cup of latte or cappuccino is around $2.

 It is one of the best restaurants in Lviv which offers fancy and scrumptious vegetarian and vegan dishes.
 A lot of them are also gluten-free.
 Most of the meals have expensive ingredients in them but prices are still reasonable enough.

 Beyond food, Green cafe also has pretty decor and a small shop at the entrance selling vegan products.
 It is one of the best places to eat in Lviv while also being able to conduct a business meeting, meet with friends, or do some laptop work.

 What kind of food can you find here?
 Salads, smoothies, fruit bowls, juices, vegetarian burgers and pizzas, soups, and more.
 Also, there is an alternative to coffee here – chicory coffee which has no caffeine and is beneficial for health.

 Price range: on average a price for a meal is between $4 and $6.

 I had to include this place on a list even though it is not a fancy restaurant, bar, or cafe.
 For Ukrainians, Puzata Hata is one of the favorite and best places to eat in Lviv and entire Ukraine.
 It is a local chain of diners that serve only traditional Ukrainian dishes in a buffet style.